MEET COURTNEY AHlSTROM CHRISTY

 ISA Certified, AAA Accredited & USPAP Compliant

-Courtney has long loved visual creativity and believes that every object has a story to tell.
+Courtney believes that every object has a story to tell.
 Her passion for material culture combined with a trained eye greatly contributes to her investigation of value.
 She has worked in auction houses, museums, and galleries - all of which have provided unique opportunities to closely examine works ranging from the antique to the contemporary.
 Her background in the field of decorative arts includes silver, ceramics, glass, and furniture.
 Courtney also has extensive experience in fine art with a special interest in late 19th/early 20th century American and European works.

 After earning a bachelor’s degree in art history from University College Cork in Ireland, Courtney studied 20th century design at the Sotheby’s Institute of Art in London.
 She then obtained a master’s degree in the history of decorative arts at Smithsonian Associates / Corcoran College of Art & Design in Washington, D.C.
 Courtney also held a fellowship at the Smithsonian National Museum of American History while completing graduate school.

 Prior to Ahlstrom Appraisals, Courtney served as senior appraiser at Heritage Auctions, America’s largest auction house.
 In addition, she has worked with the prestigious Bonhams & Butterfields headquartered in London and The Potomack Company based in Alexandria, Virginia.
-Courtney's interest in providing valuation services tailored to each client’s needs led to establishing her own firm that provides appraisal and consultation services throughout the American Southeast.
+Courtney's interest in offering valuation services tailored to each client’s needs led to establishing her own firm that provides appraisals and consultations throughout the American Southeast.

 As a certified member of the International Society of Appraisers, an accredited member of the Appraisers Association of America, and in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP), Courtney is involved in a professional community that seeks higher standards and ongoing inquiry into how to best value personal property.